NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 How can I address an authentication issue on the Parallel Works [PW] login?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Authentication to the PW system can be due to an expired RSA Token or inconsistent account status in the PW system.
-If you have not accessed on-prem HPC system last 30 days, it is likely your RSA token is expired, in such cases contact rdhpcs.aim.help@noaa.gov for assistance.
+If you have not accessed on-prem HPC system last 30 days, it is likely your RSA token is expired, in such cases open a :ref:`help request <getting_help>` for assistance.

 .. note::

-  Remember that userIDs are case sensitive, and most usernames are First.Last and not first.last!
-Re-enter your userID in this format as a first step.
+  Remember that userIDs are case sensitive.
+Most user names are **F**\ irst.\ **L**\ ast, with the first and last name capitalized, and not first.last!
+Be sure to use the correct format.

 To verify RSA Token issue, follow the steps: